Thesky-9/docs-ultra-news/general.md

 > Go to __Admin -> Appearance -> Theme options__ (tab __General__).

-In theme option, you can easily edit:
+In theme option, you can easily alter the following under:
 + Site title
 + SEO Title
 + SEO Description